Lifecycle Management Integration Guide

 - Store the decrypted audit data in the Issuer’s repository.

-IMPORTANT All pre-signed URLs are time-limited and remain valid for 2 hours.
+All pre-signed URLs are time-limited and remain valid for 2 hours.
 The Issuer is responsible for retrieving the referenced objects within that validity window.

 The audit data storage flow, showing differences from the standard MSO renewal provisioning process, is illustrated below.